wabbit-corp/kappa/Spec.md

 * `assertTotal` indicates that the programmer asserts the definition is total even if the compiler cannot prove it.
 * `assertTotal` does not change the runtime semantics.
-* `assertTotal` does not, by itself, make a definition opaque; opacity is controlled separately via export-interface mechanisms
+* `assertTotal` does not, by itself, make a definition opaque; opacity is controlled separately via the opaque modifier (§2.5.2).
-(e.g. `hide def f`, `hide alias T`) or separate compilation interfaces.

 Recursion policy: